WyattBlue/auto-editor/README.md

 Change the **pace** of the edited video by using `--margin`.

-`--margin` will including small sections that are next to loud parts.
-A frame margin of 8 will add up to 8 frames before and 8 frames after the loud part.
+`--margin` adds in "silent" to make the editing feel nicer.
+Setting `--margin` to `0.2sec` will add up to 0.2 seconds in front of and 0.2 seconds behind the original clip.

 ```
 auto-editor example.mp4 --margin 0.2sec